- Organizations fail to address cybersecurity risk in the early stages of any new digital initiative

-- Activist attacks are the top most common motive for cyber attacks in SEA (and second top motive globally)
+- Activist attacks are the second most common motive for cyber attacks

-Despite the overall growth in cyberattacks, less than half of organizations surveyed (SEA 43%, global 36%) say the cybersecurity function is involved at the planning stage of a new business initiative, according to the EY Global Information Security Survey (GISS).
+Despite the overall growth in cyberattacks, only one-third of organizations say the cybersecurity function is involved at the planning stage of a new business initiative, according to the EY Global Information Security Survey (GISS).

 Kris Lovejoy, EY Global Cybersecurity Leader, Advisory, says:

 “Cybersecurity has traditionally been a compliance activity, bolted on by a checklist approach instead of built into every technology-enabled business initiative.
 This is not a sustainable model.
 If we ever hope to get ahead of the threat, we must focus on creating a culture of security by design.
-This can only be accomplished if we successfully bridge the divide between the security function and the C-suite and enable the CISO to act as a consultant and enabler instead of the stereotypical roadblock.”
+This can only be accomplished if we successfully bridge the divide between the security function and the C-suite and enable the chief information security officer (CISO) to act as a consultant and enabler instead of the stereotypical roadblock.”

 Notes to Editors